SivaPrakash8825/school-curriculum-assessment/README.md

 npm run start  # or yarn start
 ```

-By default, the server runs at `http://localhost:3000/`.
+🔗 By default, the server runs at **`http://localhost:3000/`**.

+---

+## ▶️ Running the Project in Local Environment

+For a smooth experience, follow these steps:

+1. Install dependencies: `npm install` or `yarn install`
+2. Start the development server: `npm run dev` or `yarn dev`
+3. Open the browser and navigate to `http://localhost:3000/`
+4. To run in production locally:
+   - Build the project: `npm run build`
+   - Start the production server: `npm run start`